ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 different sizes of executable or dynamic shared object, to improve performance and reduce static code size.
 The relevant constraints are:

-* The literal load and ADR instructions generate a PC-relative address with a range of +/- 1MiB.
+* The LDR (literal) and ADR instructions generate a PC-relative address with a range of +/- 1MiB.

 * The ADRP instruction generates a PC-relative, page aligned address